fltk/fltk/README.Unix.txt

 warnings should appear.
 If some do, please let the FLTK developer team know via the mailing list or the bug reporting template at www.fltk.org .

-Actually, as of Oct 28 2010, quite a bunch of warnigns will show, mostly about suggested parenthesis.
+Actually, as of Oct 28 2010, quite a bunch of warnings will show, mostly about suggested parenthesis.
 Please ignore them until we can fix them.